The legacy of Caroline Comly

 “We were blessed that we had family here so we had people bringing us clothes and food.
 The nurses would let us sneak in and use the shower in rooms that were being turned over.
 But you’re sort of cobbling all this together, and we thought, ‘There’s got to be another way,’” John said.

 To that end, the Comlys have spearheaded the construction of Caroline’s Corner, a dedicated space within Presbyterian Medical Center for families with loved ones in the PICU.
 When it opens this fall, it will feature soft seating, TVs, work stations, food service, a shower, laundry — everything families need when they can’t go home because their loved ones are fighting for their lives.
-Through a partnership with the Ronald McDonald House, there will also be volunteers on hand to help families with whatever they need.

 “What we really wanted was just a peaceful place that had peaceful colors — to make it warm, comfortable, as much like home as possible,” Ginny said.
 “I was thinking about a way to make it not feel like a hospital but to make it feel like a place where your mind could take you somewhere peaceful.”